That Marketing Buddy

 Going through the Leadpages builder, the drag-and-drop interface feels intuitive without sacrificing power.
 You can customize every element on your page, from headlines and images to form fields and button colors.
 The real-time preview shows exactly how your page will look across different devices, which saves time compared to constantly switching between edit and preview modes.

-The A/B testing capabilities stand out as particularly robust.
+The A/B testing capabilities are surprisingly strong.
 You can test different headlines, images, call-to-action buttons, or entire page layouts to see what converts best.
 The platform automatically tracks conversion metrics and shows statistical significance, so you know when you have a winning variation.
 This level of testing sophistication typically requires expensive enterprise tools.

 The AI content generation tools help speed up page creation by suggesting copy variations and generating images.
 While not groundbreaking, these features save time during the initial setup phase and provide decent starting points for further customization.